lbergami/Notes/DW-Fundamentals/Notes.md

 | Included in fact tables |
 | Facts can be additive, non-additive, semi-additive |

-* Exmaples of non-additive facts include: margins, ratios, percentages, and averages
+* Exaples of non-additive facts include: margins, ratios, percentages, and averages

 * There are two different approaches to implement facts and dimension data: Star schema Vs Snowflake schema.
 Star and Snowflake schemas share the same dimensions but they are materialized with different dimension table representations